5jt/Tatin/docs/source/develop.md

 1. Run the function `#.Tatin.TestCasesServer.RunTests`

-## Opening Tatin as a project in two workspaces
+## :fontawesome-solid-clone: Opening Tatin as a project in two workspaces

 In developing Tatin it is natural to have two Dyalog instances running: one each for the client and server code.